Understanding H2Go Workouts

 About our workouts

 Our workouts are designed to be challenging, engaging and actually enjoyable!
-They are designed to give you a really good, full body workout without causing pain or injury to your joints or tendons because there is absolutely no impact!
-Most of our workouts are 55 minutes (with the exception of Beat The Clock – 30 min, and Take The Long Way Home – 90 min.).
-They begin with a welcome from coach Jennifer, a warm up and then the work-out begins.
-The majority of our workouts are running, for varied lengths of time and at different suggested intensities.
+They are designed to give you a really good, full-body workout without causing pain or injury to your joints or tendons because there is absolutely no impact!
+Most of our workouts are 55 minutes (with the exception of Beat The Clock, Quick HIIT, One for the Road, Shake it Out – 30 min, and Take The Long Way Home – 90 min.).
+They begin with a welcome from coach Jennifer, a warm-up and then the work-out begins.
+The majority of our workouts are running, for varying lengths of time and at different suggested intensities.
 The beautiful thing about Fluid Running workouts is that you control how hard you work.
 If the coach is saying, run at 80% effort, your 80% effort is going to be a lot different than someone else’s.
-And on any given day, you might not have 80% effort in you, so you run at 65% effort.
+And on any given day, you might not have an 80% effort in you, so you run at 65% effort.
 Nobody knows but you!
 All of our workouts include running but we also incorporate the other Fluid Running “movements” that we teach in our video, like cross-country for example.
 Cross country mimics cross-country skiing.
 An example of a working set might be one minute of running followed by 30 seconds of cross country followed by 30 seconds of running harder.
 No workout is exactly the same and each one tries to take into account people’s different preferences and goals.
 Some people like workouts that really “mix up” all the movements while others prefer workouts that focus mainly on running, Fluid Running offers you a number of workouts to choose from, allowing you to stick to your favorite or change it up each time you hop in the water.
 You can find descriptions of the workouts when you click on the workout title.

 As discussed, Fluid Running workouts are designed to be done by everyone regardless of fitness level.
 Each workout can be modified and performed at your own intensity.
 Nevertheless, there are some workouts in which Coach Jennifer pushes you harder and for longer periods of time than others.
 In an effort to provide some guidance on intensity level we have labeled the workouts 1-3.